Skip to main content

 • how many dirty nappies they have

-• what your breasts look like before and after a feed
+• how your breasts look and feel before and after a feed

 By day 5, when feeding is going well, your baby will start to gain weight.
 It can take up to 2 weeks for a baby to get back to their birth weight.
 Some babies gain weight faster than this.